jehutting/omxplayer-pir/README.md

 A motion activated video player.

+As the player is using OMXPlayer, one can also play sound only (e.g. MP3 file), and therefore making this a motion activated audio player as well.

+Any digital (On/Off) signal can be used to trigger the player.
+E.g. connect a button to the GPIO in stead of a PIR sensor.

+Therefore more generic, this is a digital trigger activated video/audio player.

 ## Introduction

 This python program has been written as an example for a [Motion activated video player